rbleattler/mdop-docs/mdop/dart-v10/deploying-the-dart-recovery-image-dart-10.md

 ---

-# How to Deploy the DaRT Recovery Image
+# How to deploy the DaRT recovery image

 ## Deployment information